-Since the TAA’s inception in 2012, more than 8,000 horses have found a new home or career through TAA-accredited organizations.
+Since the TAA’s inception in 2012, almost 10,000 horses have found a new home or career through TAA-accredited organizations.
 Some are profiled here.

 TAA-accredited organizations have transitioned former racehorses into five-star eventers, champions in the show ring, mounts for equine-assisted therapy programs, living tourism destinations, teachers of equine welfare in educational programs, and more.
 Thorough the work of TAA-accredited organizations, new opportunities are arising for off-track Thoroughbreds.

 - 59 rehabilitation programs